markusressel/system-control/README.md

 This project is highly opinionated and only supports the tools I use myself.
 This is to keep the codebase manageable and to ensure that the project stays focused on the things I need.
 If you need support for other tools, feel free to open an issue or a PR and I will consider adding it.
+If not, feel free to fork the project and add the tools you need to your own version of the project.

 ## Why not use Shell scripts?